 The fresher the sample, the more accurate the tests will be, so try not to delay in getting the sample to your vet.

-Depending on how severe your dog’s symptoms are, treatment usually consists of a combination of medical and dietary interventions.
+Depending on how severe the symptoms are, dog kidney failure treatment usually consists of a combination of medical and dietary interventions.

-Unfortunately these special diets aren’t always the tastiest, as they’re made to very strict recipes, so your dog might not guzzle it up with as much gusto as they do with their usual food.
-Bear in mind that a dog’s sense of smell and taste is around 200,000 times more sensitive than a humans, so they’re bound to notice the difference!
-That said, don’t give up on your prescription diet just because your dog seems disinterested at first – with a bit of perseverance, they’ll come round in the end.
+Unfortunately, these special diets aren’t always the tastiest as they’re made to very strict recipes, so your dog might not guzzle it up with as much gusto as they do with their usual food.
+Bear in mind that a dog’s sense of smell and taste is around 200,000 times more sensitive than ours, so they’re bound to notice the difference!
+That said, don’t give up on your prescription diet just because your dog seems disinterested at first – with a bit of perseverance, they’ll come around in the end.

 When feeding a dog with kidney problems, take things slowly, introducing their new diet gradually so they can learn to adapt to the blander flavours and different textures.
 Unless your vet says otherwise, start by blending a little of the new diet thoroughly into your dog’s original food.
 Then, each day, increase the quantity of the new diet by very small amounts, reducing the amount of their original diet proportionately.
 Ask your vet about portion sizes for the prescription diet, or use the guidelines on the packaging, because it won’t necessarily be the same as you’re used to feeding your dog.